21Nimisha/ProjectNotebookwork/docs/README.md

    git checkout -b feature/your-feature-name
     ```

-3. **Make Your Changes: Make the necessary changes in your local repository.
+3. **Make Your Changes**:  Make the necessary changes in your local repository.
  ```bash
 git commit -m "Add your message here"
  ```

-4. **Commit Your Changes: Commit your changes with a descriptive message.
+4. **Commit Your Changes** : Commit your changes with a descriptive message.
 ```bash
 git commit -m "Add your message here"
  ```

-5. **Push to Your Fork: Push your changes to your forked repository:
+5. **Push to Your Fork** : Push your changes to your forked repository:
 ```bash
 git push origin feature/your-feature-name
  ```

-6. **Open a Pull Request: Go to the original repository and click on "New Pull Request" to submit your changes.
+6. **Open a Pull Request** : Go to the original repository and click on "New Pull Request" to submit your changes.

 ## **License**
 ```plaintext